 “I love power.
 But it is as an artist that I love it.
 I love it as a musician loves his violin, to draw out its sounds and chords and harmonies.”

-Archbishop of the Roman Catholic Archdiocese of New Orleans with tremendous influence within the Church, perhaps even above his station.
-Rumor holds that the archbishop still has a prominent, if unofficial, hand in the family oil company’s operations; certainly, the Malveaux family makes regular and quite sizable donations to the Church.
+Archbishop of the Roman Catholic Archdiocese of New Orleans with tremendous influence within the church, perhaps even above his station.
+Rumor holds that the archbishop still has a prominent, if unofficial, hand in the family oil company’s operations; certainly, the Malveauxes makes regular and quite sizable donations to the Catholic Church.
 Less benign rumors hold that the archbishop has his fingers in less savory areas of business and politics as well, including ties to the Mob.
 Has no children of his own but is heavily involved in the lives of his numerous nieces and nephews, some of whom have also taken up lives of the cloth.
 Resides in a walled estate in the Garden District with an array of private security guards and servants.
 Enjoys lavish banquets and has his own staff of private chefs.
 Extremely controlling and dedicated to the welfare and future of the family, he commonly functions as the family disciplinarian.
 The most bigoted of the Malveaux brothers, and the closest to their deceased father.

 " If you want a seat at the table, you’ll need to bring your own chair."

 Malveaux scions are influential family members who lack the primacy of being James Malveaux’s sons.
-Although less influential than those patriarches, the scions nonetheless wield substantial power both within and without the family.
+Although less influential than those patriarchs, the scions nonetheless wield substantial power both within and without the family.
 Included are the wives of the brothers, the most independently prominent cousins, and those cousins who simply have close proximity to the brothers proper.
 More cynical observers might argue these individuals can be counted above their peers for another reason: their usefulness to the brothers three.

 86-year-old matron of the Malveaux family, Camillia rarely makes it out of the family mansion in Baton Rouge these days, or even out of the house after three hip surgeries in the last decade.
 Mother to the Malveaux brothers, she married into the family from a very stiff, formal, old family.
 Very firm traditional views on etiquette and social position, and in particularly hateful of yuppies and those that fail to show the proper respect to their elders.
 Occasionally chases servants around the family manor with a broom from a wheelchair when they aren’t respectful or diligent enough.
 A powerful figure in the family until the last decade, she’s now a shadow of what she once was—the schemer behind the scenes for the family that offered guidance to her sons and shelter from her domineering and abusive husband.
 Still, despite her deteriorating mental condition and increasing physical frailness, many secrets may yet be locked within her aging mind.
 Lives with and is close to Gabriel Malveaux, who carves out time to spend with her despite his many other obligations, but largely avoided by the rest of the family, especially her sons who remember the steadfast woman made of iron that she was, not the broken shell has limped into the modern era that refuses to let her die a dignified death.